 - Warm the oil in a small skillet and add the onion and pepper.
 Cook a couple minutes until the onion softens.

 - Add the tomato, paprika and oregano and cook a couple minutes.
-You should see the tomato soften.
+You should see the tomato soften and almost melt into the mixture, as in the picture below.

-- Add the eggs to the skillet and stir so that the eggs cook and mix through.
-Take off the heat a little before the egg is fully cooked as they will continue to cook after it is off the heat.
+- Add the eggs to the skillet and stir so that the eggs mix and start to cook.
+Take off the heat before the eggs are fully cooked - they should be only slightly cooked - as they will continue to cook after it is off the heat.

 Menemen might not be a well known dish, but once you give it a try, it will soon be well-loved.
 Easy, with fresh but comforting flavors, it's perfect any meal of the day.